KashishChanana/Genetic-Algorithm/README.md

 Item_Outlet_Sales

-Sales of the product in the particulat store.
+Sales of the product in the particular store.
 This is the outcome variable to be predicted.